Conservative Offline Distributional Reinforcement Learning: Introduction

 \textbf{Related work.} There has been growing interest in offline (or batch) RL~\cite{lange2012batch, levine2020offline}.
 The key challenge in offline RL is to avoid overestimating the value of out-of-distribution (OOD) actions rarely taken in the observational dataset~\cite{thrun1993issues, van2016deep, kumar2019stabilizing}.
 The problem is that policy learning optimizes against the value estimates; thus, even if the estimation error is i.i.d., policy optimization biases towards taking actions with high variance value estimates, since some of these values will be large by random chance.
 In risk-sensitive or safety-critical settings, these actions are exactly the ones that should be avoided.

 One solution is to constrain the learned policy to take actions similar to the ones in the dataset (similar to imitation learning)---e.g., by performing support matching \cite{wu2019behavior} or distributional matching \cite{kumar2019stabilizing, fujimoto2019off}.
 However, these approaches tend to perform poorly when data is gathered from suboptimal policies.
 An alternative is to regularize the $Q$-function estimates to be conservative at OOD actions~\cite{kumar2020conservative, yu2020model, kidambi2020morel}.
 CODAC builds on these approaches, but obtains conservative estimates of all quantile values of the return distribution rather than just the expected return.
-Our fine-grained approach not only enables risk-sensitive policy learning, but also improves performance on risk-neutral domains.
+Traditionally, the literature on off-policy evaluation (OPE) \cite{precup2000eligibility, jiang2016doubly, thomas2016data, liu2018breaking, shen2021state} aims to estimate the expected return of a policy using pre-collected offline data; CODAC proposes an OPE procedure amenable to all objectives that can be expressed as integrals of the return quantiles.
+Consequently, our fine-grained approach not only enables risk-sensitive policy learning, but also improves performance on risk-neutral domains.